BROOKLYN: A NOVEL

 The movie went on to be nominated for nine Oscars, including Best Picture and Best Actress for Ronan, and the 2009 book was catapulted onto the 2016 bestseller list.

 I felt that, aided by Emory Cohen’s gallant, boyish portrayal of Tony, that “Brooklyn” could easily fit into my Literary Crush Book Club.
-I asked the physical book club gals, pictured below, if we could add “Brooklyn” to our list, and they agreed.
+I just wanted to write about this sumptuous book, hence:

 * A brief summary of my own thoughts on the book, the writing, the themes and characters.